‘It’s more than football’: Eastside Catholic finds extra motivation to advance to state-title game

-SAMMAMISH — Advancing to your first state championship can be emotional, but that’s not what first-year Eastside Catholic coach Dominic Daste was thinking about Saturday.
+BELLEVUE — Advancing to your first state championship can be emotional, but that’s not what first-year Eastside Catholic coach Dominic Daste was thinking about Saturday.

 Sophomore lineman Peter Taoipu’s mother Lima, who had a stroke in July and had been in a coma since, died on Thanksgiving.
 The Crusaders wore their black jerseys in her memory.